johnschoeman/graphql-demo/GraphQL_Slides.md

 - solves over/under fetching issues (N + 1)

-- allows for easy client side cacheing
+- allows for easy client side cacheing (Apollo Client/Relay)

 - Allows for parallelization of workflow.
 (FE / BE)

 - Can integrate legacy systems, micro services, external apis, etc, and hide that complexity from the client

-- Removes time consuming coordination of defining the api, can focus on the data.
+- Removes time consuming coordination of defining the api/routes, can focus on the data.

 ---

 ### Down Sides of GraphQL

-- difficult to implement server side caching.
+- difficult to implement server side cacheing.
 - upfront costs of setting up gql server.
 - graphql is a thin data aplication layer, it does not solve all the problems.
 - lack of documenation and tooling, espcially for ruby.